cunnane/xloil/docs/source/xlOil_Python/GettingStarted.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-Check the `xlOil.log` file for errors.
-By default, the log file is created in the
-same directory as `xlOil.ini` in your `%APPDATA%/xlOil` directory.
-If xlOil core has
+If xlOil detects a serious load error, it pops up a log window to alert you (this can
+be turned off).
+If it succesfully loaded the core DLL a log file will also be created
-succesfully loaded, the worksheet function `xloLog` will tell you where this file is.
+in `%APPDATA%/xlOil` next to `xlOil.ini`.
+The worksheet function `xloLog` will tell
+you where this file is.

-You may need to set the python paths in the `xlOil.ini` file for xlOil to find
+You may need to set the python paths, i.e. the `PATH` and `PYTHONPATH` values, in
-your python distribution.
+the `xlOil.ini` file for xlOil to find your python distribution.